GEMS Board of Directors

 Tom Hughes, M.S., was the co-founder of GEMS in 1983.
 He served as the GEMS President three times and served on the BOD as Councilor, Treasurer, Corporate Sponsor Coordinator and Vice President.
 He was awarded the GEMS Lifetime Achievement Award at the Annual Meeting in 2015.
 He was a QA and Records Manager at the US EPA for 17 years and a laboratory scientist at the US EPA for 5 years prior to being a QA and Records Manager.
 Scientifically, he was involved in the World Trade Center (WTC) research, where a 20 member Team exposed mice to dusts from the WTC immediately after the 9/11/01 disaster and in the Penobscot River Study in Maine where the water, sediment and drinking water of the Penobscot River and the fish and plants that were investigated for toxicity for the Penobscot Indian Nation.
 Previous to being at the US EPA, Tom was a Principal Investigator in two contract labs for 20 years, where he conducted GLP testing for industrial clients, and conducted toxicology testing for industry, NCI, EPA and NTP.
 Tom was the U.S. EPA QA Manager of the Year in 2002 and was a US EPA National Honor Award winner in 2014 for his work with the Penobscot Indians.
 He retired from the US EPA after 22 years on October 29, 2016 after which he continued to be an invaluable supporter of the mission of GEMS.

-Images of Amy Wang were taken by Steven R. McCaw, NIEHS Multimedia Services
+Images of Amy Wang, Stephen Ferguson and Safia Sauty were taken by Steven R. McCaw, NIEHS Multimedia Services